ni/semi-test-library-dotnet/docs/UserGuide/Overview.md

 ## Installation

 As of STS Software 24.5, the Semiconductor Test Library is included as a component of the STS Software bundle.
-The NuGet package is included as part of the NI Default C#/.NET template used by the STS Project Creation Tool.
+The NuGet package is included as part of the NI Default - C#/.NET template used by the STS Project Creation Tool.

 > [!NOTE]
-> The `Abstractions` & `Extensions` assemblies are installed under the following directory, as they will be referenced by other STS Software components: `C:\Program Files\National Instruments\Shared\NI_SemiconductorTestLibrary`.
+> The `Abstractions` & `Extensions` assemblies are installed in the following directory to be referenced by other STS Software components: `C:\Program Files\National Instruments\Shared\NI_SemiconductorTestLibrary`.
 However, a test program should reference the NuGet package instead of the installed assembly files.
 >
-> Using the NuGet package allows test programs the option to use the latest version of Semiconductor Test Library without needing to upgrade the STS Software.
+> Using the NuGet package allows test programs to use the latest version of Semiconductor Test Library without upgrading the STS Software.
 Refer to [NuGet Package Management For STS Projects](NuGetPackageManagementForSTSProjects.md) for more details.

-Additionally, the `TestStandSteps` assembly is installed under the TestStand directory: `C:\Program Files\National Instruments\TestStand <version>\Components\StepTypes\NI_SemiconductorTestSteps\NationalInstruments.SemiconductorTestLibrary.TestStandSteps.dll`.
+Additionally, the `TestStandSteps` assembly is installed in the following TestStand directory: `C:\Program Files\National Instruments\TestStand <version>\Components\StepTypes\NI_SemiconductorTestSteps\NationalInstruments.SemiconductorTestLibrary.TestStandSteps.dll`.
 TestStand will reference this assembly for Step Types that can be found in TestStand Insertion Palette.

 >[!NOTE]
 > Refer to [Using TestStand Steps](UsingTestStandSteps.md) for more information.